• About Texas Travel Talk

 6. Texas Hill Country Wineries

-Speaking of wineries in wine country.
+Speaking of wineries in the Texas wine country.
 You don’t have to travel to Napa for a great winery or wine.
-The Hill Country has over 100 wineries offering wine tastings and tours.
-There are a few new wineries in this area as well, and every year, new wineries pop up.
+The Hill Country boasts over 100 wineries, offering wine tastings, tours, and a variety of delicious Texas wines paired with food.
+There are a few new wineries in this area as well, and every year, new ones pop up.
+You may or may not have heard of the Texas Hill Country Wineries Passport.
+If you’re a wine connoisseur, I recommend checking it out.
+It’s my favorite event and it happens four times a year.

 7. Port Isabel